jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 ### Ensure sufficient spacing between paragraphs and between linesof text
 * Use white space (areas not filled with text or graphics) consistently to separate paragraphs and lines of text
 *  All users but particularly users with associated learning disabilities (those with “eye- tracking” issues).
-People with ADHD found densely spaced text difficult to read
+People with ADHD find densely spaced text difficult to read

 ### Organise text into short paragraphs and use short lines
 * Use short paragraphs and short lines to organise the text for easier reading